 Overall, reviews show that the Casper Original is an incredibly responsive mattress, meaning that almost any sleeping position is supported by this mattress.
 This is rare with typical memory foam mattresses, which tend to be better suited to side sleepers, but Casper’s three-layer foam technology is able to support your body as you move in your sleep, adjusting to what your body needs.
 Both the all-foam and hybrid Casper Originals are medium-firm.

 When it comes to testing out the Casper Original, the brand gives its customers a 100-day sleep trial.
 If you’re not satisfied at the end of the trial, you can return the mattress for a full refund.
-This shorter test time is less appealing than brands like Nectar, who give you a full year to try out their products, but Casper doesn’t seem to have any trouble with customer satisfaction – in fact, four out of five Casper users reported that they slept better on a Casper than on their old mattress, and the Casper Original has an average rating of 4.5 stars on Amazon and their website!
+This shorter test time is less appealing than brands like Nectar, who give you a full year to try out their products, but Casper doesn’t seem to have any trouble with customer satisfaction – in fact, four out of five Casper users reported that they slept better on a Casper than on their old mattress.

 If you have bad back pain, the Casper Sleep Wave mattress may be calling your name.
 Like the Casper Original, the Casper Wave comes in two different materials: foam and hybrid.
 However, you can only get the foam Casper Wave on Amazon, so keep that in mind!
 For fans of the hybrid mattress, Casper is taking things a step further with the introduction of their advanced cooling Snow Technology.
 But first, let’s break down the layers of the Casper Wave.